Greece in Winter

 Winter is Greece's rainy season.
 Therefore, bring raincoats and waterproof shoes, mainly if you want to go on a winter hike.
 Northern and mountainous areas are much cooler compared with southern lowlands.

-For snow-capped mountains, January or February are the coldest months.
+For snow-capped mountains, Greece in January or Greece in February is the coldest.
 If you head up the mountains, you will most certainly see snow there.

 All in all, the winters in southern Greece are mild and sometimes warm.